OLC-LOC-Bioinformatics/ftir_renamer/README.md

 `python setup.py install`

+Note: this final command may need to be run with sudo

 Ideally add renamer.py to your path.
 If you don't know how, that's fine.
 Just run the merger.py script from within the ftir_renamer folder